 The chairs were made in the same way using smaller silicone muffin cups.
 While the Plaster of Paris was still wet they stuck some skewers inside for the legs.
 According to the “muffin borrowing fairy”, the table and chairs were ready within minutes and they just popped out of those molds.
 And I’ve been wondering why our muffins always taste so gritty.

 I think the inlay looks so pretty and adds a touch of class to bistro tables.

 Gritty muffins aside, I think the table and chairs look lovely and fit the decor perfectly.
 They also borrowed some graphics from The Graphics Fairy to make the sign at the back.
-They just added a frame made from skewers.

 The whole vibe at the fairy bistro is very relaxed and natural; borrowed bits and all.

 The little fairy invited me to stay for a while at her fairy bistro and savor some of her delicious dishes.
 Unfortunately I had a blog post to write, but I did promise that I’d come back sometime soon.
 Do you want to join me?
 Apparently there’s a a secret clock garden just outside the fairy bistro with a porch swing that I haven’t seen yet.
 Entrance is free and all she asks in return is that you share her craftiness 😉

 Don’t forget to pin if you like the idea.
 I’m sure our bistro fairy will be super grateful 😉

 Wishing everyone a very merry and safe festive season.
 Sending love and fairy kisses as always

 P.S.
 Looking for a few more fairy things?
 We’ve got you covered Disclosure: Clicking on the links below, means we may receive a very small commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us come up with more amazing ideas to share with you 😉